azraptor/ffmpeg-asm/README.md

-# FFmpeg Assemby Stuffs
+# FFmpeg Assembly Stuffs
 A project to learn how to program in x86_64 assembly the way video and audio devs do it.

+Largely following [this](https://github.com/FFmpeg/asm-lessons) well written tutorial by the FFMpeg team.

 ## Building
-Currently this project can only be built on Linux operating systems
+Currently this project can **only** be built on Linux operating systems.

 Install the following `nasm gcc make`, use your favorite package manager.